 “In California it seems weeds are everywhere,” says Greenwood.
 “Most of the other rivers canyons we manage are full of yellow starthistle and other invasive plants.
 The Merced River Canyon is one of our success stories.”

-This article contains material written by Yosemite National Park: http://1.usa.gov/ZGvGeg and the Upper Merced Watershed Council: http://bit.ly/11hzwss
+This article contains material written by Yosemite National Park and the Upper Merced Watershed Council.

-®™Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
+®™Trademark of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.
 Milestone is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-Label precautions apply to forage treated with Milestone and to manure from animals that have consumed treated forage within the last three days.
-Consult the label for full details.
-State restrictions on the sale and use of Transline and Accord XRT II apply.
+When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
+See the product label for details.
+State restrictions on the sale and use of Milestone, Transline and Accord XRT II apply.
 Consult the label before purchase or use for full details.
-Always read and follow label instructions.
+Always read and follow label instructions. ©2019 Corteva

 Active ingredients for herbicide products mentioned in this article: Milestone (aminopyralid); Transline (clopyralid); Roundup, Accord XRT II, Rodeo (glyphosate).